pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/manual/operation/downgrade/index.md

 weight: 800
 ---

-If you faced a problem and you want to revert previous version, please downgrade Karabiner-Elements as follows.
+If you face a problem and you want to revert previous version, please downgrade Karabiner-Elements as follows.

 1. [Uninstall Karabiner-Elements from uninstaller](../uninstall/).
 2. [Download a previous version from here](../../../releasenotes/).